-The Canon EOS 80D and the Sony Alpha A6000 are two enthusiast cameras that were revealed to the public, respectively, in February 2016 and February 2014.
+The Canon EOS 80D and the Sony Alpha A6000 are two digital cameras that were revealed to the public, respectively, in February 2016 and February 2014.
 The 80D is a DSLR, while the A6000 is a mirrorless interchangeable lens camera.
 Both cameras are equipped with an APS-C sensor.
 Both cameras offer a resolution of 24 megapixels.

 Below is an overview of the main specs of the two cameras as a starting point for the comparison.

 |Canon EF mount lenses||Sony E mount lenses|

 |ISO 100-16000 (100-25600)||ISO 100-25600 (100-51200)|